 Nothing beats the impressive power of a freestanding industrial lathe.
 Larger models can occupy an entire room and handle parts with dimensions measured in feet, not inches.
 But while full-sized lathes are incredibly powerful, they aren’t usually suited for small toolroom work or the DIY projects in the home workshop.

 Here’s where the benchtop CNC lathe works better.
 Desktop or benchtop lathes are more compact versions of freestanding industrial lathes.
 Despite being smaller, desktop CNC lathes can perform as many functions as the larger models.
 They’re equipped with powerful built-in control technology, and they typically feature the same components used in the bigger machines.

-All of the components of a desktop lathe must be heavy-duty, and its machine construction—from the wax instruments to the steel parts—must be very hard-wearing.
-Like its larger counterparts, a desktop lathe must support and display CAM files and converted DXF files.
+Smaller doesn’t mean more delicate: high-quality benchtop CNC machine tools feature the cast-iron columns and rigid construction of large lathes or milling machines.
+All the components of a desktop lathe, especially a metal lathe, must be heavy-duty and stand up to wear and tear.
+Like its larger counterparts, a desktop CNC lathe must support and display CAM files and converted DXF files.

 What is a desktop CNC machine?